 Unfair Dismissal Solicitors

-Being dismissed from your job is stressful enough, but it’s particularly hard if you feel your dismissal is unfair or if you’ve been forced to resign following a dispute.
+Being dismissed from your job is stressful enough, but it’s particularly hard if you feel your dismissal is unfair or if you’ve been forced to resign.

 As an employee, your employment rights are protected, including your right not to be dismissed unfairly.
 However, your employer also has rights.
 They can terminate your contract with or without notice, assuming their reasons are valid, justifiable and they act reasonably in the circumstances.

 Unfair dismissal is when your employer dismisses you from work without good reason, or if they have failed to follow the correct dismissal process.

 Whilst it depends on each situation, an employee is usually considered fairly dismissed if: